infor-design/enterprise-wc/src/components/ids-data-grid/README.md

   id="data-grid-em-thru-settings"
   label="Books"
   empty-message-icon="empty-error-loading-new"
-  empty-message-label="No Data (thru Settings - markup)"
+  empty-message-label="No Data"
-  empty-message-description="There is no data available for this filter"
+  empty-message-description="There is no data available."
 ></ids-data-grid>
 ```